ThibaultLeroyFr/Intro2PopGenomics/README.md

 ## Introduction to population genomics
-This github directory host the scripts used to perform the analyses shown in in the book chapter of Leroy & Rougemont (2019).
+This github directory hosts all scripts used to perform the analyses shown in in the book chapter of Leroy & Rougemont (2019).

 >*Leroy, T & Rougemont, Q. 2019.
 Population genetics analysis methods: from population structure inferences to genome scans for selection.
 In "Molecular Plant Taxonomy" (Springer)*